 Cuba Country Report

 Despite recent reforms, Cuba’s operational environment remains challenging.
 Foreign investment is tightly controlled by the government.
 Infrastructure is underdeveloped and is set to improve only moderately in the three-year outlook.
 The judiciary is not politically independent and corruption is endemic, but levels still compare favourably with other countries in the region.
-Bureaucratic procedures and high regulatory costs resulting from the US embargo legislation (effective since 1960) continue to constrain foreign companies’ operations, which may face economic sanctions by the US.
+Bureaucratic procedures and high regulatory costs resulting from the US embargo legislation (effective since 1960) and the spread of COVID-19 continue to constrain foreign companies’ operations.
 Moves to bolster foreign investment are likely to be limited to a gradual relaxing of government control and cumbersome labour laws.

 The risk of terrorist activity in Cuba is very low.
 In 1997 anti-communist groups operating from abroad, namely Miami-based dissident groups, detonated improvised explosive devices at three tourist spots in Havana, leading to the death of an Italian tourist.
 No similar incidents have occurred since and are highly unlikely in the two-year outlook.
-There is a low risk of the hijacking of planes by Cubans seeking to leave the island.
+There is a low risk of planes being hijacked by Cubans seeking to leave the island.
 The United States removed Cuba from the list of countries that sponsors terrorism in 2015.

 Cuba has no pending maritime border de-limitation issues with any neighbouring country and the risk of inter-state war risks is very low.
-US President Donald Trump’s reversal of former president Barack Obama’s policy normalising the relationship between the United States and Cuba is likely to continue to adversely affect diplomatic and trade relations.
+US President Donald Trump’s reversal of former president Barack Obama’s policy of normalising the relationship between the United States and Cuba is likely to continue to adversely affect diplomatic and trade relations.
 The Cuban government still stresses its preparedness for a “popular war” in the event of an invasion by the US and remains committed to removing the US military base at Guantanamo Bay.
 However, armed conflict between the two countries is highly unlikely.

 Vaccines required to enter the country